They are a friendly solution either for a city ride or an off-road adventure. Which are the best models and what should you consider?

 When you’re riding at over 15mph on a public road, how fast you can brake can make the difference between life and death.

-Luckily for the rider, they are only built with hydraulic disk rather than using pad brakes.
+Luckily for the rider, they are only built with hydraulic disks rather than pad brakes.

-Regardless of that, the braking efficiency cannot be compared to what top electric mountain bikes, like the Giant Trance E+ 3 Pro 2020, has (with a quad-piston system).
+Regardless, the braking efficiency cannot be compared to top electric mountain bikes, like the Specialized Turbo Levo SL 2022 model.

-Electric hybrid bikes need all-terrain tires with a good treat.
+These bikes need all-terrain tires with good tread.

-You will see that both, the front and rear tires, have the same specification, whereas e-MTB will be different between each other.
+You will see that both the front and rear tires have the same specification, whereas e-MTB will be different from each other.

-For an all-purpose e-bike used by multiple individuals, a standard 26-inch tires are the common choice.
+For an all-purpose e-bike used by multiple individuals, standard 26-inch tires are a common choice.

-Note that since you will be riding a lot on asphalt or concrete, the tires will worn out faster due to increase friction caused by the treats.
+Note that since you will be riding a lot on asphalt or concrete, the tires will become worn out faster due to increased friction caused by the treads.

-You may also notice that pedaling can be harder than usual.
+You may also notice that pedaling can be more challenging than usual.
 Again, this is due to the high friction of the tires.

 Getting to the juice of the hybrid electric bike, you must also consider the battery.

-Most e-bikes nowadays come with 36V lithium-ion batteries, but not all were created equal.
+Nowadays, most e-bikes come with 36V lithium-ion batteries, but not all were created equal.

-A lot of brands utilize various battery chemistries that can influence both run-time and lifespan.
+Many brands utilize differing battery chemistries that can influence both run-time and lifespan.
 Without getting into annoying tech details, the higher-tech (and more expensive) the battery is, the longer it will last.

-Run time is determined by the battery’s amp-hour rating that can vary from about 7.5 to 18Ah.
+The battery’s amp-hour rating determines run time, which can vary from about 7.5 to 18Ah.

-You should also consider whether the battery is detachable or not.
-We recommend detachable batteries; they may not look as sleek as frame-integrated ones but are serviceable, easy to reach when charging and can help with the overall weight when carrying it upstairs or mounting it on a bike rack.
+It would be best to consider whether the battery is detachable or not.
+We recommend detachable batteries; they may not look as sleek as frame-integrated ones but are serviceable, easy to reach when charging, and help with the overall weight when carrying it upstairs or mounting it on a bike rack.

-When buying an electric hybrid bike, it is also crucial to think about how much maintenance it requires.
+When buying an e-hybrid bike, it is also crucial to consider how much maintenance it requires.

-Since the components used are not so fancy, if you have at least little understanding on bike parts, you can easily troubleshoot a faulty item.
+Since the components used are not so fancy, you can quickly troubleshoot a faulty item if you have at least little understanding of bike parts.

-If you e-bike is in trouble, I suggest to:
+If your e-bike is in trouble, I would suggest to:

-– Contact the e-bike’s manufacturer to troubleshoot the faulty component or to ask for a replacement.
+– Contact the e-bike’s manufacturer to troubleshoot the faulty component or ask for a replacement.

-– Visit the nearest bike shop to your location so they can help quicker than the manufacturer.
+– Visit the nearest bike shop to your location as they may be able to help quicker than the manufacturer.

 You can also ask for good electric bike forums such as the one offered in EBR.